Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Data and Method

 Stellar population inference and dust attenuation curve fitting is performed using the \texttt{Prospector} SED fitting code \citep{leja17,leja19,johnson21} closely following the choices outlined in \cite{tacchella22, naidu24}.
 The SED fitting is done on the photometric data and redshifts are fixed to the grism redshifts.
 For the ALT sample, the wealth of medium-band photometry in the A2744 field (as explained in \S\ref{sec:data}) provides the necessary constraints for assessing the strength of multiple nebular emission lines (which are not all captured in the grism spectra), and hence, more robust inferred SED parameters such as age, stellar mass, and recent star formation history (SFH).
 While FRESCO and CONGRESS fields (GOODS fields) have some medium-band photometry, we use emission line fluxes (Pa$\alpha$, H$\alpha$, H$\beta$, [O{\sc iii}]) from slitless grism spectroscopy as constraints in the fitting procedure.
 This approach of SED fitting with emission line information added provides robust constraints on the stellar population and recent star formation in these galaxies \citep{tacchella23}, while the attenuation curve is mainly constrained by the rest-frame UV data.
 Below, the general setup of the SED modeling is described, and in \S\ref{sec:method-dustcurve}, we describe the parametrization of the attenuation curve.

-We use \texttt{FSPS} \citep{conroy09} with the \texttt{MIST} stellar models \citep{choi17}, \texttt{MILES} spectral library \citep{MILES2011}, assuming a \cite{chabrier03} IMF.
+We use the \texttt{FSPS} \citep[Flexible Stellar Population Synthesis;][]{conroy09} code to model the spectral and photometric properties of galaxies.
+For building the models, we adopt the \texttt{MIST} \citep[MESA Isochrones and Stellar Tracks;][]{choi17} stellar models, a set of stellar evolution models that provide isochrones and tracks used in population synthesis, and the \texttt{MILES} \citep[Medium-resolution Isaac Newton Telescope Library of Empirical Spectra;][]{MILES2011} spectral library, an empirical stellar spectral library that supplies observed spectra of stars across a range of parameters.
+We assume a \cite{chabrier03} IMF.
 Nebular continuum and line emission is modeled with the \texttt{CLOUDY} \citep{ferland17} grid presented in \cite{byler17}.
 We deploy a non-parametric star formation history and fit for ten bins describing it.
 The use of a large number of SFH bins is motivated by the extensive dataset covering $0.4-5.0\,\mu$m.
 Other free parameters are total stellar mass, stellar and gas-phase metallicities, nebular emission parameters, and a flexible dust model (see the section below).
 For the star formation history, we adopt a ``bursty continuity'' prior \citep{tacchella22}, with the time bins spaced logarithmically up to a formation redshift of $z = 20$.
 The first two bins are fixed at lookback times of $0-5$ and $5-10$\,Myr to capture bursts responsible for strong emission lines, which are expected to become increasingly common at higher redshifts \citep{boyett24}.
 Uncertainties on SED inferred parameters are obtained from 100 random draws of the \texttt{Prospector} posteriors.